WomenWhoCodeNYC/Algorithms/August-19-2015/Problem5.md

 **Level 5** <br>

-Create a function called isPalindrome() that returns true or false depending on whether the string is a palindrome.

-A palindrome is a string of letters that can be read the same backward and forward.
-An example is 'Taco cat'.

-Extension: Make the function resursive.
+Create a function called permutate() to return an array of all the different permutations of the letters in a string.
+Your input will be a string consisting of three characters and the return value should be an array of strings.
+If the input is not a string, return false.

+Example: permutate('abc') should return ['abc', 'acb', 'bac', 'bca', 'cba', 'cab'].